smartprocure/futil-js/README.md

 ### intersperseWith
-`(f, array) -> array` For each element of the array, it breaks the array in two (the last half containing the current element), then adds right before the current element of the array the result of calling the given function `f` with both halfs of the array.
+`(f, array) -> array` For each element of the array, it breaks the array in two, the first half up to the element before the current element and the last half containing the current element and the subsequent ones.
+This two parts are sent to the function `f`.
+The result of the function is added right before the current element of the iteration.
 Produces a new array with the changes.

 ### intersperse
 `(x, array) => array` Adds the given value `x` as a new element